-Professor Thaler has been permitting counsel for on-and off-shore wind projects and hydro power and wood-to-biofuel facilities, as well as many other commercial development projects; he continues as the attorney for UMaine's DeepCwind floating deepwater wind projects.
-Professor Thaler is the author of Fiddling as the World Burns: How Climate Change Urgently Requires a Paradigm Shift in the Permitting of Renewable Energy Projects, 42 Lewis & Clark Environmental Law Review 1101-1156 (December 2012), and the lead author of The Maine Environmental Handbook and the recent Lexis Nexis Treatise Treatment of Greenhouse Gases Under the National Environmental Policy Act.
+Professor Thaler has been permitting counsel for on-and off-shore wind projects and hydro power and wood-to-biofuel facilities, as well as many other commercial development projects; he continues as the attorney for UMaine's DeepCwind floating deepwater wind projects, and a landfill gas project.
+Professor Thaler is the author of Fiddling as the World Burns: How Climate Change Urgently Requires a Paradigm Shift in the Permitting of Renewable Energy Projects, 42 ENVTL.
+L. 1101 (2012), and the lead author of The Maine Environmental Handbook and the recent LexisNexis Treatise, Treatment of Greenhouse Gases Under the National Environmental Policy Act.
 He also is a founder and been Co-Chair of the Environmental and Energy Technology Council of Maine, the state's leading organization for that growing sector of Maine's economy.

 In his litigation practice, Professor Thaler was trial counsel in a federal accounting case in which the jury awarded his client over $6.6 million, one of the largest such verdicts in Maine.
 He also has been lead trial counsel in a number of other cases resulting in seven-figure settlements, and has successfully defended many attorneys, law firms and business in state and federal courts, and served for over a decade, including as Chair, of the Maine Supreme Court's Advisory Committee on the Code of Professional Responsibility.

-In 2006-07 Professor Thaler created, and has directed annually since, a nationally-unique program for Williams College students entitled "Resettling Refugees in Maine", where the students each live for over three weeks with a refugee or immigrant family and work with service providers.
-Jeff is married to Karen Massey, and his sons Greg and Kai are 28 and 25.
+In 2006-07 Professor Thaler created, and has directed annually since, a nationally-unique program for Williams College students entitled Resettling Refugees in Maine, where the students each live for over three weeks with a refugee or immigrant family and work with service providers.
+Jeff is married to Karen Massey, and has two sons, Greg and Kai.